UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 <a name="getj9dict"></a><small>journalAbbreviations.</small>**[<ins>getj9dict</ins>]({{ site.baseurl }}{{ page.url }}#getj9dict)**(_dbname='j9Abbreviations', manualDB='manualj9Abbreviations', returnDict='both'_):

-Returns the dictionary of journal abbreviations to a list of the associated journal names.
+Returns the dictionary of journal abbreviations mapping to a list of the associated journal names.
 By default the local database is used.
 The database is in the file _dbname_ in the same directory as this source file

 ###### Parameters

 _dbname_ : `optional [str]`

+ The name of the downloaded database file, the default is determined at run time.
+It is recommended that this remain untouched.

+_manaulDB_ : `optional [str]`

- The name of the database file
+ The name of the manually created database file, the default is determined at run time.
+It is recommended that this remain untouched.

+_returnDict_ : `optional [str]`

+ default `'both'`, can be used to get both databases or only one  with `'WOS'` or `'manual'`.

 <hr style="padding: 0;border: none;border-width: 3px;height: 20px;color: #333;text-align: center;border-top-style: solid;border-bottom-style: solid;">